Standard and mounted prints are 11x14"

 Matte finish

-Invidia shifts the narrative from envy as a trap, to envy as an awakening.
-What if our envy isn’t about what others have, but about the parts of ourselves we’ve yet to claim?
+Invidia shifts the narrative from Envy as a trap, to Envy as enlightening.
+What if Envy isn’t about what others have, but about the parts of ourselves we have yet to claim?

-Traditionally, Envy is viewed as a destructive, leading to resentment and comparison.
-Here, Envy is reframed as a powerful tool for self-reflection—not about others, but about what our desires, insecurities, and aspirations reveal about ourselves.
-Instead of a passive, self-defeating emotion, Envy becomes an active force for growth and self-awareness.
+Traditionally, Envy is viewed as path that leads to resentment and comparison.
+Here, Envy is reframed as a tool for self-reflection on what our desires, insecurities, and aspirations reveal about ourselves.
+Instead of a passive, self-defeating emotion, Envy can bring growth and self-awareness.

-Envy isn’t just about looking at others—it’s about truly seeing yourself.
+Envy isn’t just about looking at others: it’s about truly seeing ourselves.
 While she is “faceless” in reality, her reflection shows full identity, symbolizing the shift from comparison to self-actualization.

 This series challenges the way Black women are denied the right to anger, indulgence, pride, and desire, reframing these "sins" as necessary virtues- pathways to self-awareness, freedom, and intentional living.